NREL/gaps/examples/example_users.rst

     3,8,13

-Note that a "gid" column ins required as part of this input (typically, this will correspond to the GID of the resource data at that point).
+Note that a ``"gid"`` column ins required as part of this input (typically, this will correspond to the GID of the resource data at that point).
 You can also include other columns in this CSV, but they will be ignores unless your model explicitly allows you to pass through site-specific inputs via the project points (check your model documentation).
-The ``"nodes"`` input in the execution control block then dictates how many HPC nodes these points will be split across to execute the model.
-For example, if we selected ``"nodes": 1``, then all four points above would be executed on a single node.
-Alternatively, if we specified ``"nodes": 2``, then the first two points would be run on one HPC node and the last two points would run on another node, and so on.
+The ``nodes`` input in the execution control block then dictates how many HPC nodes these points will be split across to execute the model.
+For example, if we selected ``nodes: 1``, then all four points above would be executed on a single node.
+Alternatively, if we specified ``nodes: 2``, then the first two points would be run on one HPC node and the last two points would run on another node, and so on.

 The rest of the inputs are reV-specific, and we fill them out with the help of the CLI